This guide will help you if your keyboard shortcuts are not working in Excel. Learn how to fix it quickly and easily!

 - Press Fn + F12 to use the Save As Shortcut

 Function lock for the media keys on your Laptop

-- Solution 1: If you are using a laptop, hold the Fn button for one second.
+- Solution 1: Hold the Fn button for one second if you use a laptop.
 You’ll get the defaults back.